Read This First

 Prompt 1: Provide evidence that we are on an upward economic trajectory that will continue to provide ever-better career and lifestyle opportunities to global citizens.

-The central claim is this: The notion of an upward economic trajectory that promises ever-better career and lifestyle opportunities for global citizens is grounded in several key observations and data trends from recent decades and centuries.
+In plain terms: The notion of an upward economic trajectory that promises ever-better career and lifestyle opportunities for global citizens is grounded in several key observations and data trends from recent decades and centuries.

 Global Economic Expansion